 The girl of Alfred's dreams today wore a skyblue dress with a white collar.
-Her blond hair seemed to be piled on the top of her head
+Her blond hair seemed to be piled on the top of her head.

 Alfred could often be found at second-rate movie houses during his off hours.
 If a particularly alluring movie queen was featured, he might see the picutre over and over again and maybe a third time.
-He, short of frame with sparse hair and stooped posture, worshipped the movie queens of Hollywood.
-Alfred, in common Published him to be the beautiful of the common published him to be above him and so a dared to love those whom he thought to be above him and so feel assurance, dared to love those whom he thought to be above him and so feel assurance.
+He, short of frame with sparse hair and stooped posture, worshipped the movie queens of Hollywood, Alfred, in common Publisher and reacting the transformer D. http://doi.org/10.1016/j.

-"Must be close to noon," muttered Alfred, halfheartedly closing the flaps of the box he was working on.
+clumsy in the social amenities, and innocent of self-assurance, dared to love those whom he thought to be above him.
+And so it "Must be close to noon," muttered Alfred, halfheartedly closing the flaps of the box he was working on.
 He tore his eyes away from the blue dress and across the way, peered through the scratched, milky plastic crystal of his large wristwatch.
 He hurried to the little washroom and dashed a few drops of water on his hands to remove most of the foul-smelling packing glue.
 He stabbed his hair with a partly toothless comb which was caked with dirt and rancid body oils at the base of each tooth.